MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-spring-cloud.md

 ### Create an Azure Spring Cloud instance and apps

-Provision an Azure Spring Cloud instance in your Azure subscription.
-Then, provision an app for every service you're migrating.
-Don't include the Spring Cloud registry and configuration servers.
-Do include the Spring Cloud Gateway service.
+Provision an Azure Spring Cloud instance in your Azure subscription, if one does not already exist.
+THen, create an application there.
 For instructions, see [Quickstart: Launch an existing Azure Spring Cloud application using the Azure portal](/azure/spring-cloud/spring-cloud-quickstart-launch-app-portal).

 [!INCLUDE [ensure-console-logging-and-configure-diagnostic-settings-azure-spring-cloud](includes/ensure-console-logging-and-configure-diagnostic-settings-azure-spring-cloud.md)]